quietly-turning/9th/readme.txt

 It's frustrating that Tech™ doesn't seem motivated by this sentiment.
-The tickets I work on are never about accessibility, but I carve out time include it in every pull request I submit regardless.
+The tickets I work on are never about accessibility, but I carve out time to include it in every pull request I submit regardless.
 My employer put out an internal request for employees to write blogposts the company could share to shape SEO and drive sales (and whatever myriad reasons companies blog in 2025), and I wrote about how I've worked accessibility into our software, and curiously they opted not to share that one on our company website.

 Back in uni, one of my classmates was blind, and brought his seeing-eye dog to class.
 He expressed frustration that the Windows 8 calculator